Donate to protect Boulder County against fracking

 Add your voice and help educate our community about the immediate threat of fracking on our public land and in private neighborhoods.
 LTEs require your name, address, and daytime phone, and can be emailed.
 Word limit: 300-word limit to Camera, 400-word limit to Weekly and Daily.

 Please bcc us at: firstname.lastname@example.org to help us track letters.
-We are grateful to the 1,000 citizens who wrote public comments to the state regulatory agency, the COGCC, to oppose the Crestone drilling plan in Boulder County.
-Your letters helped push back the drilling permit timeline by four months!
+We are grateful to the more than 1,000 citizens who wrote public comments to the state regulatory agency, the COGCC, to oppose the Crestone drilling plan in Boulder County.
+Your letters helped push back the original drilling permit timeline by four months!